Segflow/blog/content/post/34c3-ctf-giftwrapper2.md

 [0x00400dc0]>
 ```

 The following python code connect to server, interact with it and then send our rop chain.
-I'am using [Pwntools](https://github.com/Gallopsled/pwntools) to do this, since it make network programming much more easy and funny.
+I'am using [Pwntools](https://github.com/Gallopsled/pwntools) to do this, since it makes network programming much more easy and funny.

 ```python
 from pwn import *